 Preparations for a UK-NZ Free Trade Agreement

 New Zealand is preparing for a future Free Trade Agreement with the United Kingdom.
-We want to hear from you, so get in touch and let us know about:

 New Zealand and the UK are involved in a dialogue on our mutual trade interests as the UK prepares to leave the European Union.
 Since March 2017, officials have met regularly to discuss ways to: